kaitlynhh/pet-adoption-app/README.md

 - **Animal lovers** looking to adopt a pet
 - **Shelter staff** managing pet listings and applications
 - **Adopters** who want to share their pets' progress and stories
-- **Community members** who find stray pets or need to transfer their own

 ## Project Interest
 This project is of particular interest to me because: